■■■ My Profile

-Hide-Fumi Yokoo is a researcher at the National Institute for Environmental Studies, Japan.
+Hide-Fumi Yokoo is a senior researcher at the National Institute for Environmental Studies, Japan.
 He holds a BA, an MA, and a PhD in Economics from Kyoto University.

 Prior to joining the National Institute for Environmental Studies, Yokoo was an assistant professor of the Division of Environmental Studies at the University of Tokyo.